COSC3020/graph-search-JacobMorgan3/README.md

 ### Worst Case Runtime DFS
-I followed an algorithm instructions online to write DFS, I then used DFS to write BFS. big $\Theta(V^2)$ Because I have a while loop with one for loop in it that iterates over all the nodes so V. In that for loop I also call a function that has a for loop in it.
-That function iterates over the visited nodes, so worst case it would be V. So we get $V * V$, big $\Theta(V^2)$
+I followed an algorithm instructions online to write DFS, I then used DFS to write BFS. big $\Theta(V^2)$ Because I have a while loop that at most would iterate V times, with one for loop in it that iterates over all the nodes so V * V. In that for loop I also call a function that has a for loop in it.
+That function iterates over the visited nodes, so worst case it would be V. So we get $V * V * V$, big $\Theta(V^3)$

 ## Bonus